vimcasts/vimcasts.org/source/episodes/32-fugitive-vim-working-with-the-git-index.md

 :flattr_id: "177652"
 :duration: 701
 :number: 32
-:tags: plugins, fugitive, git, workflow, vimdiff
+:tags: plugins, git, workflow, vimdiff
 ---

 The fugitive plugin provides an interactive status window, where you can easily stage and review your changes for the next commit.
 The `:Gdiff` command visualizes the changes made to a file, by comparing the working copy with the index.
 In this episode, we'll learn how to stage hunks of changes to the index without using the `git add --patch` command.